europace/partner-api/README_2_0.md

-# Partner API
+# Partner API v2.0

+**Attention: You are not viewing the latest version.
+You can find the latest version [here](https://docs.api.europace.de/common/partner-settings/partner-api/).**

 The Partner API enables automation of Europace's user management.
 The partner management (settings) is used by Europace partners to map their own user and rights structure.

 Partners can be users as well as organizations like companies, departments or teams.
 Each partner is created in the hierarchy tree as [Plakette](https://docs.api.europace.de/common/glossary/) of type [Person](https://docs.api.europace.de/common/glossary/) or [Organisation](https://docs.api.europace.de/common/glossary/).

-Note: Currently version 2.0 as well as version 3.0 are supported.
-The documentation for version 2.0 can be found [here](README_2_0.md).

 ----
 ![advisor](https://img.shields.io/badge/-advisor-lightblue)